chiyoi/TIC-80/README.md

 - VI:
   - Move caret with arrow keys in insert mode.
   - Handle missing keys I, A, D in normal mode.
-- Remake bookmark mechanism: Lines start with `--* ` are regarded as bookmarks, so that it is persisted in the cart and the extra column to display bookmarks is saved.
+- Remake bookmark mechanism (Lua Only): Lines start with `--* ` are regarded as bookmarks, so that it is persisted in the cart and the extra column to display bookmarks is saved.

 ---